If you or a family member cannot be supported to live in your own home, you may have to consider a residential care home to meet your needs.

 Many homes can offer placements on a short term basis (such if the carer goes on holiday etc.) or placements for more long term or permanent care.

-The following websites have further information on helping you select the right residential home or nursing home.
+There are a number of websites that have information on choosing the right residential care home or nursing home.

-NHS Choices - Care Homes - information and helpful hints on choosing a care home, types of care homes, and trial periods in care homes.
+NHS Choices - Care Homes is a national website which contains information and helpful hints on choosing a care home, types of care homes, and trial periods in care homes.

 From 1 April 2009 all health and social care services in England are registered and regulated by the Care Quality Commission (CQC), whether provided by the NHS, local authorities, private companies or voluntary organisations.